basvanwesting/genetic-algorithm/README.md

 * Maybe seed best_chromosome back into population after degenerate?
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic
 * Support genotypes with variable length (for knapsack problem).
-A Set type?
+A Bag / Set type?
+* Add a chromosome stream for Permutate, instead of initializing the full population